Model-free Analysis of Dynamic Trading Strategies: Application to pairs trading

 As seen from the semi-logarithmic plots in Figures \ref{fig:waiting_duration} and \ref{fig:holding_duration}, the durations of the holding period and the waiting period are approximately exponentially distributed.
 The maximum loss has a Pareto tail with exponent $k=1$, which is very heavy tailed and indicates infinite mean and variance, as shown by the log-log plot in Figure \ref{fig:holding_height}.
 This combination of a Pareto tail for the excursion height and an exponential duration for $\delta-$excursions corresponds neither to the Brownian case nor to the case of the Ornstein-Uhlenbeck process.

-Estimating an Ornstein-Uhlenbeck process as in \eqref{eq:ou} using the method of moments yields the following parameter estimates (time is measured in seconds):
+For comparison, we estimate the OU model \eqref{eq.OU} using a method of moments, leading the following parameter estimates for the KO-PEP pair (time is measured in seconds):

-The corresponding distributions for the duration of the holding period, the waiting period and the worst loss during the holding period are displayed ( green dotted lines) alongside the empirical distributions of these quantities in Figure \ref{fig:pepsi_cocacola_onestd}.
-The discrepancy between the green dotted lines and the blue solid lines in Figures \ref{fig:waiting_duration}, \ref{fig:holding_duration}, and \ref{fig:holding_height} illustrates that the distributions computed using the OU model give a poor approximation of the corresponding empirical distributions, leading to an inaccurate representation of the risk and return profile of the strategy.
-This is yet another indication of the risk of model mis-specification in such mean-reversion strategies.
+The corresponding model-based distributions for the duration of the holding period, the waiting period and the worst loss during the holding period are displayed (green dotted lines) alongside the empirical distributions of these quantities in Figure \ref{fig:pepsi_cocacola_onestd}.
+The discrepancy between the green dotted lines and the blue solid lines in Figures \ref{fig:waiting_duration}, \ref{fig:holding_duration}, and \ref{fig:holding_height} illustrates that the distributions computed using the Ornstein-Uhlenbeck model give a poor approximation of the corresponding empirical distributions, leading to an inaccurate representation of the risk and return profile of the strategy.
+In particular, the fitted OU process underestimates duration of the holding period (see Figure \ref{fig:holding_duration}) and the maximum loss during the holding period (see Figure \ref{fig:holding_height}).
+This is a strong indication of the risk of model mis-specification in such mean-reversion strategies.